Tinkerforge/doc/en/source/Software/API_Bindings_uC_HAL_Arduino.rst

 * Arduino MEGA (requires level shifter)
 * Teensy 3.1

-but should work with all Arduino compatible boards, as listed for example `here <https://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems>`__.
+But the HAL should work with all Arduino compatible boards, as listed for example `here <https://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems>`__.

 .. note::